Har0ldFinch/rTS_Wiki/docs/meta/hidden/moderator.md

 ---

 # Moderator Guidelines
-This page will give you a run down guidance on what is expect of you when you join the discord server as a **Helper** or **Moderator**.
+This page will give you a run down guidance on what is expect of you when you join the discord server as a **Moderator**.

 First and formally, you will adhere to and respect other members of this group.
 You will adhere and enforce the rules of the Subreddit /r/TechSupport and Discord server.